groupvine/gv-doc/2-members/1_2-membersAdd.md

 |billy.banjo@example.com   |            | Admin      |

-Sub-groups can define their own lists, whose columns immediately follow their group:[group name] column and before the next group column.
-In the following example, Tim belongs to the account-wide "musicians" list as well as the "redsox" list defined in (and only relevant in) the eastregion group.
-Sue is also a musician and is in the "giants" list defined in the westregion group:
+Sub-groups can also define their own lists, whose columns immediately follow their group:[group name] column and before the next group column.
+In the following example, Tim belongs to the account-wide "musicians" list as well as the "redsox" list defined in (and only relevant in) the east group.
+Sue is also a musician and is in the "giants" list defined in the west group.

 | Email           | list:musicians | group:east | list:redsox | group:west | list:giants |
 |:----------------|:---------------|:-----------|:------------|:-----------|:------------|